nyJIuOT6a6yJIu/Obnova/README.md

 Hopefully, I will return to this game one day and finish it.
 Thank you all for patience and help <3

+PS.
+Main branch is called "release" like that one Richter level.
+Because I am too cool to push into main lmao.